Staff

 Rabbi Ariana Katz couldn’t separate joy from Judaism if she tried.
 Jewishly educated and grown within an 11 mile radius, Ariana was born and raised just north in Philadelphia, PA.
 She was ordained by the Reconstructionist Rabbinical College June 2018.
 Ariana received her B.A. with distinction in Sociology with a minor in women’s, gender, and sexuality studies from Boston University.

 Rabbi Ariana has served congregations Kol Tzedek and Tikkun Olam Chavurah in Philadelphia.
 She has worked at T'ruah: the Rabbinic Call for Human Rights, Avodah: The Jewish Service Corps, at college campus Hillel centers, online journals, and as a chaplain at Planned Parenthood.
 She completed a unit of Clinical Pastoral Education at Hebrew SeniorLife in Boston, MA.
+She is a member of the Jewish Voice for Peace Rabbinical Council.

 Rabbi Ariana created and hosted Kaddish, a podcast about death and identity, and co-hosts God Crush with Pastor Lura Groen.
 Rabbi Ariana has collaborated on dynamic Jewish ritual projects at the intersection of justice and Judaism, like Soul Candles for the Days of Awe kits and workshops, and the Years of Radical Dreaming Jewish calendar.
 She is the co-author of For Times Such as These: A Radical’s Guide to the Jewish Year with Rabbi Jessica Rosenberg, from Wayne State University Press.